How to Setup Direct connection from your On Prem to SAP Logistics Business Network Freight Collaboration Option

 Usually with BTP(Cloud Foundry)- SAP S/4HANA integration you assign the S-User the administrator role.
 However in this case you are not directly connecting to your subaccount , rather to SAP Managed Cloud Integration instance (CPI).
 Within this SAP Managed Cloud integration instance your S-User has to be maintained with right role.
 You will not have access to SAP Managed Cloud Integration instance.
 Maintaining S-User is via the System Connections App as described below will add your S user to SAP Managed Cloud Integration instance with the right roles.

 - Open System Connection for the shipper Tenant:

 - Click Manage Cloud Connector.
-In the manage Cloud Connector Details, you can input the location ID (like the S4 Hana Client) and the user id authorized in the cloud connector.
-Note that it is not necessary to maintain the location ID if the cloud connector settings have no location specified.
+In the manage Cloud Connector Details, you can input the location ID (like the S4 Hana Client) and the SAP User (it should be either S User or P User in accounts.sap.com)which is authorized in the cloud connector.
+Set the status to “Released” for both Location ID and SAP User

-- Under Authentication Details, enter the USER id and PW to the backend SAP TM system.
+- .Go to the “Outbound from Network tab”, click on ”Configure Connections”.
+Under Authentication Details tab, enter the USER id and password to the backend SAP TM system

 - Then click Activate.

 6.2 Setting Up the Cloud Connector